ardell/Monitor-Training-Guide/README.markdown

 - If the drums (particularly toms) are coming through quietly or they sound "far away", even though you have raised gain/channel faders
   - The gate is probably staying closed (effectively muting the drums)
   - First step *very important* is to lower the channel fader to -infinity (so we don't blow someone's ears out when we disable the gate)
-  - Next, disable the gate
+  - Next, "bypass" the gate.
+This removes the gate plugin from the drum input's signal flow
   - Finally, slowly raise the channel fader until the drummer is happy

 <h3>Troubleshooting Guitars</h3>